 Do you or your organization have an idea for a project or event?
-If so, please download the Projects/Event/Training Application Form.
+If so, please visit our funding page to learn more and fill out an application.
 If you would like help filling out your application, our staff would be happy to assist you.
-Just stop by the office during office hours or email firstname.lastname@example.org for more information!
+Just stop by the office during office hours or email email@example.com for more information!

 Man Up Against Violence (March 2016)

 To take place in October 2016, it is the intent of their efforts to present two training modules entitled Module 1: Healthy Masculinities and Module 2: Healthy Relationships.
 These modules are currently being developed and will be delivered by students under the guidance of the Man Up Against Violence™ advisory board.

 The URSU & Students for Mental Wellness collaborated on their second annual campaign and week of events raising awareness of mental health on campus.
 Through this campaign, students are made aware of importance of Mental Wellness, both academically and personally.

 The goals of these events was to showcase the diversity of African people.
 Also, dispelling the stereotype that Black History Month is only for black people.
 The organizers highlighted BHM as an opportunity to unite people of all races, and have an open and safe dialogue talking about Black people and minorities.

 Project Connect is a project where University of Regina education students go into four different community schools and work with students on a Saturday to provide students with a fun day camp they might not be able to afford otherwise.

 To take place in the Fall of 2016, this will be the first Indigenous Research Day occurring at the U of R in affiliation with the federated colleges.
 The Day will showcase a range of faculty, staff and student research but is not exclusive to outside research.
 There will also be two evening performances.